 Urban Data Science

-Taught By: Stanislav Sobolevsky, Associate Professor of Practice
+Taught By: Stanislav Sobolevsky, Industry Professor

 The course targets current and future urban practitioners looking to harness the power of data in urban practice and research.
 This course builds the practical skillset and tools necessary to address urban analytics problems with urban data.
 It starts with essential computational skills, statistical analysis, good practices for data curation and coding, and further introduces a machine learning paradigm and a variety of standard supervised and unsupervised learning tools used in urban data science, including regression analysis, clustering, and classification as well as time series analysis.
 After this class, you should be able to formulate a question relevant to Urban Data Science, locate and curate an appropriate data set, identify and apply analytic approaches to answer the question, obtain the answer and assess it with respect to its certainty level as well as the limitations of the approach and the data.
 The course will also contain project-oriented practice in urban data analytics, including relevant soft skills – verbal and written articulation of the problem statement, approach, achievements, limitations, and implications.